MarkJ-DC5/MarkJ-DC5/README.md

 * 🎓 I hold a **Bachelors Degree in Computer Engineering** at **Mapúa University**,
 * 🌟 Passionate about all things programming and technology.
 * 🧠 Currently immersed in the fascinating world of **Machine Learning** and **Deep Learning**.
-* 👨‍💻 My hobby is coding, which become my job and now I don't have any other hobby 😅
+* 👨‍💻 My hobby is coding, which became my job and now I don't have any other hobby 😅

 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/markjdc/)